Ray-Way Products

 I love these Iron Butt motorcycle trips, and I've done this route before - a few times.
 Its is my favorite.
 It's so fun and scenic - until I get to the point, late in the day, where it becomes grueling.
 Then I suffer through it for a few hours until I get my second wind, and the riding becomes fun again.

-After riding the first half of the night, the tiredness slowly wears off and I become even more determined. finally riding west of Datil New Mexico, in the wee hours I start seeing elk alongside the road, and they give me even more strength.
+After riding the first half of the night, the tiredness slowly wears off and I become even more determined. finally riding west of Datil New Mexico in the wee hours, I start seeing elk browsing alongside the road, and they give me even more strength.
 I love these animals. in the blackness of night the full moon lowers to the horizon.
 It seems huge, and the orange gleaming light almost blinds me.
-The night is stunning - and it's reserved for only me, these majestic elk, and a few jackrabbits crossing the lonely road.
+The night is stunning - and it's reserved for me, these majestic elk, and a few jackrabbits crossing the lonely road.

 Dawn of the new day is nearing as I pull into our driveway.
 Jenny has been watching my track, and has risen early.
 She opens the garage door and I pull the bike in.
 I'm home.